 Open account →

-Buy & holdOccasionalStays in the entry tier
+Buy & holdEvery now and thenStays in the entry tier

 Manual day traderA few trades a dayClimbs slowly

-Automated bot (mine)Continuous, 24/7Reaches better tiers fast
+Automated bot (mine)Non-stop, 24/7Reaches the better tiers fast

-Trading while I'm on a ski slope
+Trading while I'm halfway up a ski slope

 Daan on a ski slope in Japan while his bot trades on Bitvavo